Difficulty Of Mount Everest

 - Explore Sherpa and Hilary Museum in Namche Bazaar

-Common challenges on Everest expedition
+Common challenges on the Everest expedition

 It is always very challenging when you climb to higher altitudes.
 Similarly, it is the same when you do the Everest Expedition.
-Therefore, you should be fully prepared to face all the Mount Everest Difficulty.
+Therefore, you should be fully prepared to face all the Mount Everest difficulties.
 Likewise, here are some challenges that you might face during your Everest Expedition.

 1. Altitude or Elevation sickness